niroyb/WebScraping/README.md

 * Scrap_Nordelec : Get information about the companies inside this building
 * Scrap_Eduportefolio : Get names of students attending Polytechnique Montreal
 * Scrap_PrenomMasc : Get first names from a website
+* Scrap_Reddit : Parses posts from a subreddit
 * Scrap_RSS_titles : Get the article titles of rss feeds.
 Usefull for a quick glance at the news from the console ;)